Thomasvdam/lexicalCohesionAnalysis/README.md

-# Visualising Structure
+# Visualising Lexical Cohesion over Token Time

-An attempt at developing an application that is able to parse texts, identify cohesive ties within it, and then present the data collected in an undirected graph.
+An attempt at developing an application that is able to parse texts, identify cohesive ties within it, and then present the data collected in a visual manner.

 ## Why

 For my bachelor thesis I want to develop this piece of software to help me better investigate the differences in structure between learner texts and expert texts.
-I hypothesise that, when presented as un undirected force graph, expert texts will generally have a higher clustering coefficient, meaning they will look more dense and interconnected.
+I hypothesise that learner texts will show a smaller degree of semantic cohesion when compared to expert texts.
+In order to test this I make use of WordNet to gather information about the words in the text which I then transform into a score of sorts which tells something about the amount of semantic overlap between lexical tokens.

 ## Rough Overview

 There are two main components to this application: the parsing of a text, and the displaying of the results.

 #### Display
-Since I intend to display the results in a graph it is probably best if I use the javascript D3 library for this, since this contains excellent methods in order to display and manipulate graphs of varying sorts and sizes.
-This does mean that I should present the results from the parsing process in a particular manner.
+Since I intend to display the results in a visual manner it is probably best if I use the javascript D3 library for this, since this contains excellent methods in order to display and manipulate graphs of varying sorts and sizes.
+This does mean that I should present the results from the parsing process in a JSON.

 #### Parsing
 The parsing of the texts is of course the most difficult step and involves several stages:
-* Identifying relevant words and keeping track of their count, and the relation between it and other relevant words.
+* Identifying lexical tokens and the relation between them within a particular frame of observation.
-* Identifying overlap in relevant words: two different words can refer to the same entity.
-An easy example are synonyms, but there are also pronouns to take into account.

 ## Notes

+The entirety of the WordNet interface is terrible since I spawn shell process for every query.
+If I ever want to improve this program I'll have to write a wrapper for the native C code, which should speed up the process significantly.

 * Currently I strip all special characters from the tokens, which will be problematic with possessives and and/or constructions.
-* I filter out common words ('a', 'the', etc) at the end.
-I'll want to change this when I add distance tracking.
-* I have WordNet 3.0 working on my system.
-I feel that this tool can end up being really useful so I am going to dedicate some time to writing a 'wrapper' for it in go.
-  * WordNet distinguishes between nouns, verbs, adjectives, and adverbs.
-  * Within these categories it will distinguish between the different 'senses' a word can have.
-  * Finally, with the above two pieces of information WN can produce all sorts of information such as a list of synonyms, derivates, etc.

-### WordNet
+* Right now the program decides on the word type (noun, verb, adjective, adverb) by checking which use is most frequent.

+## To Do

+1. [ ] Create a functional core program that can parse a text and produces some kind of result.
+  - [ ] Make an accessible interface to WordNet, albeit not very efficient.
-* How to determine the word type of a word?
+    - [x] Determine the type of word.
-* How to determine the correct sense of a word?
-  * Perhaps possible to see which sense has the highest degree of synonym overlap?
-This will probably take a lot of time, especially in larger texts...

-The wrapper is now somewhat functional in the sense that I now get the results in a remotely useful format.
-There are still some problems though, namely where names are concerned, but my hope is that this will not prove to be detrimental.
-The processing is horrific atm but I don't really see a better way unless there's a programmatic API for WordNet that I can use.
+    - [ ] Check for synonym overlap.
+    - [ ] Check for antonym overlap.
+    - [ ] Check for hyponym overlap.
+  - [ ] Write the main loop and source text cleaning.
+  - [ ] Determine how to score the different types of relations lexical tokens can have.
+2. [ ] Package the results in a nice JSON.
+3. [ ] Write a small JS script that displays the results.